the-hktran/vstr/README.md

 * Epstein-Nesbet Pertubation Theory of Second Order on top of VHCI solutions done deterministically, stochastically, and semi-stochastically (**VHCI+PT2**)
 * Optimized Coordinates for VSCF (**OC-VSCF**)
 * Numerical PES derivatives computed at various levels of theory up to sextic through the use of PySCF
-* IR spectral intensities and frequencies determined from VHCI using a dipole surface expansion
+* IR spectral intensities and frequencies determined from VHCI using a dipole surface expansion or an n-Mode dipole surface

 ## Author